Cannabis eagle claws: Causes, solutions and how you can prevent them

 Preventing cannabis eagle claws

-• Controlled watering: Develop a regular watering routine and adapt it to the needs of the plants.
+• Controlled irrigation Develop a regular watering routine and adapt it to the needs of the plants.
 The soil should never dry out completely, but should not be constantly wet either.
 A moisture meter can help determine the right time to water.

-• Good ventilation: Good air circulation prevents stagnant heat and moisture build-up, which can lead to problems such as eagle claws.
+• Good ventilation Good air circulation prevents stagnant heat and moisture build-up, which can lead to problems such as eagle claws.
 Install fans to keep the air moving and ensure even temperature distribution.

-Do cannabis eagle claws regress?
+Do cannabis eagle claws grow back?

 Niklas Bergmann, Fachautor